0xPraedico/Q4_Sol_rached/metamemV0.3/README.md

 MetaMem uses a **Cross-Program Invocation (CPI)** with the Raydium protocol to handle swaps within the Solana ecosystem efficiently.

 ### **2. Transaction Scaling with Address Lookup Tables (ALTs)**
-To manage the size of transactions during the tests, MetaMem leverages **versioned transactions** and **Address Lookup Tables**, enabling seamless execution of complex operations.
+To manage the size of transactions during the tests, MetaMem leverages **versioned transactions** and **Address Lookup Tables**, enabling atomic execution of multiple instructions.

 ---